citizenlabsgr/elections-api/README.md

 ### Sample Ballots

-Get a link to the official sample ballot for upcoming elections, by precinct ID:
+Get a link to the official sample ballot for upcoming elections, by precinct ID with an [API call](https://michiganelections.io/api/ballots/?precinct_id=1173) like this:

 ```
 http GET https://michiganelections.io/api/ballots/ \
   "Accept: application/json; version=1" \
-  precinct_id=1173
+  precinct_id==1173
 ```

-or by precinct name:
+or by precinct name with an [API call](https://michiganelections.io/api/ballots/?precinct_county=Kent&precinct_jurisdiction=City%20of%20Grand%20Rapids&precinct_ward=2&precinct_number=30) like this:

 ```
 http GET https://michiganelections.io/api/ballots/ \